matthewsides/Networking/README.md

 In addition the network is robust in the sense that noone is in charge, though consequently an issue is if someone leaves the network during a download the information is lost.

-### Client Server
+### Client server

-The client server is a centeralised distrubution network model that partitions tasks or workloads between the providers of a resource or service, called servers, and service requesters, called clients.
+The Client-server is a centeralised distrubution network model that partitions tasks or workloads between the providers of a resource or service, called servers, and service requesters, called clients.
+The client server functions similairly to a request response messaging pattern.The client sends a request, and the server returns a response (exchange of messages is an example of  inter-process communication).

+The benefits of using a Client-server client requesting information with the server carrying out that information, any commercial network is a client - server network. in a request–response messaging pattern

 ### Cloud Cluster